 About the course

 Oxford has a thriving group of research students studying for the DPhil in Economics.
-The DPhil is the name Oxford gives to its doctoral degree rather than the more familiar name PhD used in most other universities, but the structure of the degree is identical to that of the PhD at leading economics graduate schools worldwide.
+The DPhil, which is the equivalent to a PhD at most other institutions, is similar in structure to a PhD at leading economics graduate schools worldwide.

 The department recognises the importance of helping doctoral students find suitable employment and its placement efforts are directed by a senior member of the faculty.
 The department provides advice and help on all aspects of the job application process, including limited financial assistance to cover expenses.